 They were often domesticated and used for the fighting pits and as war dogs.
-Eventually, they grew to be a favorite pet of the warlords and emperors for their loyalty and fierce demeanor.
+Eventually, they grew to be a favourite pet of the warlords and emperors for their loyalty and fierce demeanour.

 Chow Chows are often referred to as the “lion dog of China.”
 They used to guard the royal Tibetan temples and were sometimes used as guard dogs by royalty.

 Over time, however, they became more domesticated, and they are far smaller in stature than they used to be.

 Today, they are one of the most common Chinese housepets, and they have also grown in popularity across America and Europe.

 They are friendly, moderately active dogs, which can be somewhat temperamental.

 While these dogs are quite adorable, they are also relatively hard to find.

 You may have to travel quite some way or be willing to pay expensive international shipping fees to find one of these dogs.

 These aren’t exactly the most budget-friendly dogs.
 However, if you’re willing to pay the associated costs, then they can be a very rewarding dog to own.

 Before you bring any puppy into your home, you should know some basic information to decide whether the breed is right for you.